technomancy/leiningen/doc/FAQ.md

   example.)
 Otherwise you can use the basic `lein repl`.

 **Q:** Still too slow; what else can make startup faster?
-**A:** You can usually set `:bootclasspath true` in project.clj to speed up project launches, though there are compatibility issues in some cases.
-If you are running an older version of Leiningen (before 1.7) you can also `export LEIN_JVM_OPTS=-XX:+TieredCompilation` to improve boot time.
-This requires Hotspot version 20 or newer.
-On newer versions of Leiningen it is enabled automatically.
+**A:** The `trampoline` task uses Leiningen to calculate the command needed to launch your project and then allows Leiningen's JVM to exit before launching your project.
+Exporting the `$LEIN_FAST_TRAMPOLINE` environment variable allows the command to be cached, making it possible to skip launching the Leiningen JVM entirely.
+You can set this on a per-project variable by creating a `.lein-fast-trampoline` file in the project root.
+In addition, you can usually set `:bootclasspath true` in project.clj to speed up project launches, though there are compatibility issues with some libraries.

 **Q:** Why is Leiningen 2 still in a preview release?
 **A:** As of the preview3 release, Leiningen 2 is very stable and